 Knowledge and Skill Statement Student Expectation Breakout (1) Communication.
 The student communicates in ASL using expressive and receptive communication skills without voice.
-The student is expected to: (A) engage in a variety of ASL exchanges of learned material to socialize and to provide and obtain information (i) engage in a variety of ASL exchanges of learned material to socialize (1) Communication.
+The student is expected to: (A) engage in a variety of ASL exchanges of learned material to socialize and to provide and obtain information at an intermediate proficiency level (i) engage in a variety of ASL exchanges of learned material to socialize at an intermediate proficiency level (1) Communication.
 The student communicates in ASL using expressive and receptive communication skills without voice.
-The student is expected to: (A) engage in a variety of ASL exchanges of learned material to socialize and to provide and obtain information (ii) engage in a variety of ASL exchanges of learned material to provide information (1) Communication.
+The student is expected to: (A) engage in a variety of ASL exchanges of learned material to socialize and to provide and obtain information at an intermediate proficiency level (ii) engage in a variety of ASL exchanges of learned material to provide information at an intermediate proficiency level (1) Communication.
 The student communicates in ASL using expressive and receptive communication skills without voice.
-The student is expected to: (A) engage in a variety of ASL exchanges of learned material to socialize and to provide and obtain information (iii) engage in a variety of ASL exchanges of learned material to obtain information (1) Communication.
+The student is expected to: (A) engage in a variety of ASL exchanges of learned material to socialize and to provide and obtain information at an intermediate proficiency level (iii) engage in a variety of ASL exchanges of learned material to obtain information at an intermediate proficiency level (1) Communication.
 The student communicates in ASL using expressive and receptive communication skills without voice.
-The student is expected to: (B) demonstrate an understanding of basic ASL such as simple stories, everyday commands, and brief instructions when dealing with familiar topics (i) demonstrate an understanding of basic ASL when dealing with familiar topics (1) Communication.
+The student is expected to: (B) demonstrate an understanding of ASL such as stories, commands, and instructions when dealing with familiar and less familiar topics (i) demonstrate an understanding of ASL when dealing with familiar topics (1) Communication.
 The student communicates in ASL using expressive and receptive communication skills without voice.
-The student is expected to: (C) convey information in ASL using familiar words, concepts, classifiers, phrases, and sentences to others without voice (i) convey without voice information to others in ASL using familiar words (1) Communication.
+The student is expected to: (B) demonstrate an understanding of ASL such as stories, commands, and instructions when dealing with familiar and less familiar topics (ii) demonstrate an understanding of ASL when dealing with less familiar topics (1) Communication.
 The student communicates in ASL using expressive and receptive communication skills without voice.
-The student is expected to: (C) convey information in ASL using familiar words, concepts, classifiers, phrases, and sentences to others without voice (ii) convey without voice information to others in ASL using familiar concepts
+The student is expected to: (C) convey information in ASL using concepts, classifiers, phrases, and sentences to others without voice at the intermediate proficiency level (i) convey without voice information to others in ASL using concepts at the intermediate proficiency level